Avengers Trophy Guide and Road Map for PlayStation

 Phase One – Campaign: Reassemble Mission Chain

-To start with, jump right in to the game’s main campaign.
+To kick off this Marvel’s Avengers Trophy Guide, jump right into the game’s main campaign.
 It is, in my opinion, an excellent story with some great characters and is definitely worth experiencing.

 Your main goal here is to simply complete the Reassemble mission chain, but feel free to do as much side-content as you like.
 Along the way you will likely earn most of the trophies from phase two naturally, meaning phase two of your journey will be cleanup more than anything.